Pushing the Boundary of Quantum Advantage in Hard Combinatorial Optimization with Probabilistic Computers: Physical design feasibility of single p-computing chips

 \section{Physical design feasibility of single p-computing chips}

-We now evaluate the feasibility of implementing a physical chip that can house a large number of replicas, required for DT-SQA.
-Our findings apply equally to the APT algorithm which requires fewer replicas to match and surpass DT-SQA and quantum annealer performance, as we discuss in Section~\ref{sec:apt}.
+We now evaluate the feasibility of a custom Application-Specific Integrated Circuit (ASIC) designed for replica-based algorithms on sparse, structured problems.
+A monolithic chip that can house all replicas on-die would eliminate the off-chip communication overhead that constrains current FPGA implementations.
+To make realistic projections for a full-scale ASIC, our analysis is grounded in a rigorous, bottom-up physical design flow using a 7 nm process.
+Our findings on chip capacity for the DT-SQA algorithm apply equally to the better performing APT algorithm, which requires significantly fewer replicas, as shown in Section~\ref{sec:apt}.

 The details of the p-computer architecture are discussed in Supplementary Section~\ref{sec:supp_chip}.
 As shown in Supplementary Fig.~\ref{fig:chip_area} and Supplementary Table~\ref{tab:mflowgen_results}, a full place-and-route analysis was performed using the ASAP7 7 nm open-source process design kit (PDK) \cite{asap7} for up to 5 replicas of the $15\times15\times12$ logical instances.
 The analysis revealed an approximately linear growth (with a slope of 1.05) in chip area requirements.

 Based on this scaling, we project that approximately 7.66 million p-bits -- corresponding to 2850 replicas can fit on a single chip using 7 nm technology.
-This translates to a chip area of $28.61\times28.61$ mm$^2$, which is well within the capabilities of current fabrication technology.
+This translates to a chip area of $28.61\times28.61$ mm$^2$, which is within the capabilities of current fabrication technology.
 Furthermore, multiple such chips can be interconnected to support even larger numbers of p-bits as needed.
 With advances in fabrication technology and the adoption of nanodevice-based p-bits, the number of p-bits per chip can be significantly increased, enabling even greater scalability.